 Whether you prefer high fashion and fast cars, or history and culture, life in Italy can certainly be appealing.
 The combination of a high standard of living, thriving cities and a mediterranean lifestyle attracts many foreigners who come to Italy to live, work and play.

 If you're thinking of moving to Italy as an expat, and plan on finding employment while you're there, then you might need to get a work visa first.
-This guide will help you with the basics of finding a job and getting a work visa in Italy.
+Read this guide guide to getting an Italian work visa.

 More useful information can be found at the European Commission mobility portal, EURES, and the EU Immigration Portal.

 As your employer must apply for a visa on your behalf, you can expect them to ask you for some paperwork.
 Your employer must tell the immigration authorities about the role you'll do, and your arrangements for living in Italy during the contract period.
 Documents they’ll provide to the authorities vary by prefecture and include: